kanekoshoyu/kucoin_arbitrage/README.md

 - It didn't count the actual size of the arbitrage order, which meant that the script kept buying some shitcoin and could not sell properly.
 - It simply took the mean price instead of best bid/ask, which means it took maker positions for each of three actions in one arbitrage, and did not execute arbitrage promptly.
 ## How to run example executables
-Copy/Rename config.ini.sample as config.ini and set the API key with your own KuCoin API credentials.
+Copy/Rename config_sample.toml as config.toml and set the API key with your own KuCoin API credentials.
 Configure the event monitor interval and the USD budget per clyclic arbitrage.
 ```
 [KuCoin Credentials]
 api_key="YOUR_API_KEY"